What Is A Cooling Fan? Its Diagram, Parts And How it Works

 Types of a Car Cooling Fan

-The common types of radiator fans are mechanical radiator fans, electrical radiator cooling fans,
+The common types of radiator fans are mechanical radiator fans and electrical radiator cooling fans.

 Mechanical Radiator Fan

 These types of clutches work with a fluid coupling, allowing the fan to engage when the engine reaches a specific temperature.
-These fan clutches contain a bi-metallic sensor that works like thermostats.
-If the engine is cold or at cold starting, the clutch is disengaged, and the fan freewheels.
+These fan clutches contain a bi-metallic sensor that works like a thermostat.
+If the engine is cold or at a cold start, the clutch is disengaged, and the fan freewheels.
 When the engine heats up, the bi-metallic sensor allows the viscous coupling to engage.
 This causes the pulley to spin along with the fan attached to it.

 Electric Cooling Fan